 You should only be surrounded by people who have a vested interest in your life and your relationship, and vice versa, according to Andrea Eppolito of Andrea Eppolito Weddings & Events.
 This goes for who you are today and who you will be 10 years from now, not who you were 10 years ago.

 It can be hard to distinguish the present from the future.
-People who you see every single day for at least eight hours right now?
-They may not be in your life long term.
+People who you see every single day for at least eight hours right now may not be in your life long term.
 Alfano urges against inviting a co-worker simply due to proximity.

 Seeing someone for big life events means they should be included in your wedding—end of story.